Yes if you hold certain passports you are eligible to get on arrival visa.

 Update 08.03.2022

-As long as you have a valid passport, you can apply for a Dubai Prepaid visa.
+If you have a valid passport, you can apply for a Dubai Prepaid Visa.
 There are no specific eligibility criteria.

 You need to hand over the following documents: